UdeS-CoBIUS/FsePSA/README.md

 #### Output file

-* *outfile* --- contains all pairwise alignments at the srspair format.
+* *outfile* --- contains all pairwise alignments at the srspair format or fasta format.
 The starting positions of frameshift translations in the alignments are indicated with the symbol *!* in the markup line.

-Example:
+Example at the srspair format:
 ```
 ########################################
 # Program: fse
-# Rundate: Mon Feb 22 15:00:09 2016
+# Rundate: Thu Apr 14 13:59:55 2016
 # Commandline: python fse_main.py
 #    --datasequence examples/example_data.fasta fasta
 #    --gapopen -2.0